 - a copy of an offer letter from another registered provider at the same or higher Australian Qualification Level (AQF); and

 - a statement of reasons, outlining why you are seeking release from your principal UC course, and any relevant certified documentation substantiating your reasoning

-Student visa conditions (visa condition 8516) require international students to continue to have sufficient financial capacity to support their study and stay in Australia.
+Payment plans are available on a short-term basis only as part of student visa conditions is that students continue to have sufficient financial capacity to support their studies and stay in Australia.

-- International students who are in genuine need of short-term financial support;
+- Are experiencing financial difficulties and are in genuine need of short-term financial support

-- International students who have a good payment record with UC and UCC.
+- Have a good payment record with the University

 - A statement of reasons giving a full explanation of the financial issue;

 - Evidence of the circumstance that necessitates the application for a payment plan.
-This could include, but are not limited to:
+Examples of evidence that we accept are:

-- Medical certificates indicating an illness or death of the sponsoring family member
+- A medical certificate confirming illness or death of the sponsoring family member;

 - An Affidavit from both parents in the case of parental separation;

-- Official notice where there has been a payment transaction delay by the bank or money transferring agency;
+- An official notice from your financial institution where there has been a payment transaction delay;

-- In the case of a natural disaster or civil unrest, evidence of the family's residential address in the affected area;
+- In the case of a natural disaster or civil unrest, documentation confirming your family’s residential address;

-- Any other certified documentation that can verify your reasons.
+- Any other certified documentation that can support your application.